mangaki/zero/README.md

 Mangaki's recommendation algorithms.

-They are tested on Python 3.6, 3.7, 3.8 over OpenBLAS LP64 & MKL.
+They are tested on Python 3.7, 3.8, 3.9 over OpenBLAS LP64.
+Intel MKL is broken for now, see <https://github.com/mangaki/zero/issues/25>.

 ## Install